Anuj2799/searchbar_animation/README.md

 - ButtonIcon is use to set the icon when the search box is closed.

 #### hintText:
-- HintText helps to set the hint value for the search box for instance "Search Here.."
+- HintText helps to set the hint value for the search box for instance "Search Here..".

 #### searchBarColour:
 - SearchBarColour helps to give the background colour of whole search box.